 We are easily available to our clients and family members by phone and e-mail, or for personal meetings as required.
-We have a 24 hour emergency number, should that be needed.
-We send out periodic statements of activity on the account.
-We have found that remaining responsive to our individual clients and their family members is the single most effective way to generate satisfaction with our services
+In case of emergencies, we have a 24-hour emergency number.
+We send out periodic statements of activity on the account and can adapt to our client's communication requirements.
+We have found that remaining responsive to our individual clients and their family members is the single most effective way to generate satisfaction with our services.

 How do you charge?

-Our fees are hourly.
+Our fees are charged at an hourly rate a vary by service.
 A fee schedule is available.

-Do you know about Medicaid, Medicare, SSI and similar programs?
+Do you know about Medicaid, Medicare, SSI and similar benefit programs?

 We have extensive knowledge of public entitlements.
-We have acted as guardian for many individuals who require these programs and we have a lot of experience obtaining and maintaining eligibility for these programs.
-We administer many Special Needs Trusts which requires us to use trust funds creatively and in accord with the limits imposed by needs based entitlements, while effectively addressing the needs of the client.
-Some of the considerations involved in this work are set out here: Public Entitlements.
+We act as guardian for many individuals who require these programs and we have extensive experience obtaining and maintaining eligibility for them.
+We administer a large number of Special Needs Trusts which require us to use trust funds creatively and in accordance with the limits imposed by needs-based entitlements, while effectively addressing the needs of the client.

 How many trusts do you administer?

-Our ledgers are designed to be understandable.
-Some individuals initially require help understanding them.
-Ledger reports can be sent monthly, although most people prefer to receive them quarterly.
+Our ledgers are designed to be clear and transparent for the broad range of clients and other interested parties we serve.
+Some individuals may initially require help understanding them.
+Ledger reports can be sent monthly, although generally, people prefer to receive them quarterly.

 Can we be involved in how funds are spent?

-We prefer to have input from the client and family on spending decisions.
-The final decision on such matters rests with the trustee.
+We welcome and prefer to have input from the client and family on spending decisions, although he final decision on such matters rests with the trustee.

 How will we request funds for a particular item?

 We like to establish an annual budget which in essence pre-approves certain spending.
-Disbursements may be requested by phone, letter or e-mail.
-We do require documentation of spending in the form of invoices, receipts and the like.
-We require advance approval by the trustee of spending.
+Disbursements may be requested by phone, letter or email.
+We do require documentation of spending in the form of invoices, receipts, or other pertinent information.
+We do require advance approval by the trustee before spending.

 Are you aware of the requirements of the court for reports?

-We are very familiar with reporting requirements.
-We helped develop the model forms currently in use.
+We are very familiar with reporting requirements and helped develop the model forms currently in use.

 Are you audited?

-We are audited annually by an independent auditor.
+We are audited periodically by our regulatory agency, the State of Washington Department of Financial Institutions and annually by an independent external auditor.

 Do you have insurance or bonding?